eprintsug/metadata-update/README.md

 #Metadata Update

-This script can update an item with bibliographic metadata found using the item's DOI or PubMed ID.The tool can either update, overwrite or just report on differences found.
+This script can update an item with bibliographic metadata found using the item's DOI or PubMed ID.
+The tool can either update, overwrite or just report on differences found.

 The original script is available on http://files.eprints.org/744/